Each vs. Every: Differences between Each and Every

 Both each and every are determiners used before nouns.
 The key difference is focus:

-• Each focuses on individual members of a group.
+• Each = focus on individual members (one by one).

-• Every focuses on the whole group as a single idea.
+• Every = focus on the whole group (as a set).

 When to Use Each

-We use each when we think about people or things one by one.
-It often highlights individuality.
+Use each when you think about people or things individually or one at a time.
 Each is followed by a singular noun and usually takes a singular verb.

 • Each student must bring a notebook.